Morgane-des-Ligneris/cricket_genome_annotation_pipeline/README.md

 - [Teleogryllus occipitalis](https://github.com/Morgane-des-Ligneris/cricket_genome_annotation_pipeline/blob/main/teleogryllus_occipitalis/TELEOGRYLLUS_OCCIPITALIS.md)
 - [Teleogryllus oceanicus](https://github.com/Morgane-des-Ligneris/cricket_genome_annotation_pipeline/blob/main/teleogryllus_oceanicus/TELEOGRYLLUS_OCEANICUS.md)

-The steps are indicated either RUNNING or TO DO.
+Only _T.occipitalis_ was finished during this time of the internship.

+# Control quality on genome assembly with busco

+The complete BUSCO scores are 45.0% for _A.domesticus_, 98.9% for _G.bimaculatus_, 99.0% for _L.kohalensis_, 97.3% for _T.occipitalis_ and 92.5% for _T.oceanicus_.
+Assemblies seem to have good quality results in terms of BUSCO completeness score, except for _A.domesticus_ which is fragmented by 38.7% and missing 16.3%.
+BUSCO scores results are in [Figure 1](#figure).

+![Figure 1][figure1]
+Figure 1 : BUSCO scores with Arthropoda dataset for each genome’s assembly

+[figure1]: busco_results/assembly/busco_figure.png

 # GENOME ANNOTATION
 The steps bellow follow the main steps described for example in the following tutorial : ["Tutorial on how to run run BRAKER2 gene prediction pipeline"](https://bioinformaticsworkbook.org/dataAnalysis/GenomeAnnotation/Intro_to_Braker2.html#gsc.tab=0)

 ## Steps :
-- Protein database preparation with **ProHint**
+- Protein database preparation with **ProtHint** (informations bellow)
 - Creating repeats library and sofstmasking the genome with **Repeatmodeler and RepeatMasker**
 - Mapping RNAseq data with **VARUS** (see important instructions bellow)
 - Running **BRAKER2**
 - Checking results with **BUSCO**

+Illustration of this steps are summurized in Figure 2 :

+![Figure 2][figure2]
+Figure 2 : Schematic of cricket genome annotation pipeline

+[figure2]: docs/pipeline.jpeg

+The mode in which BRAKER2 was tested is the pipeline D
+![Figure 3][figure3]

+Figure 3 : BRAKER2 pipeline D : training GeneMark-ETP+ supported by RNA-Seq alignment information and information from proteins (proteins can be of any evolutionary distance) Source : https://github.com/Gaius-Augustus/BRAKER/blob/master/docs/figs/braker2_ep_rnaseq.png

+[figure3]: docs/braker2_ep_rnaseq.png

-### Protein database preparation
+## Protein database preparation

-It is possible to try the approach of BRAKER2 with proteins of any evolutionary distance.
-On Braker github : "We recommend using OrthoDB as basis for proteins.fa.
+On Braker2, they recommend using OrthoDB for protein information.
+Since the genome of interest is an insect, as advised by the pipeline ProtHint used with BRAKER2, we can annotate with the information of proteins of the phylum Arthropoda.
+All the proteins in fasta format of this phylum were gathered in a file.
 The instructions on how to prepare the input OrthoDB proteins are documented here: https://github.com/gatech-genemark/ProtHint#protein-database-preparation."

-As the genome of interest is an insect, we can try with arthropoda proteins.
 ```
 mkdir proteins ; cd proteins ;
 wget https://v100.orthodb.org/download/odb10_arthropoda_fasta.tar.gz